 Grain-fed can often be perceived as a health claim.
 It is not.
 Quite the opposite in fact.
 Grains are effective at fattening animals up quickly, often tipping the balance and also increasing levels of Omega 6 fats.
 Many of the studies claiming meat increases heart disease are based on factory farmed, grain-fed meat consumption.

 Canadian chickens and turkeys are cage-free.
-This means that they are 'free run' chickens at the very least, who roam freely indoors.
+This means that they are ‘free run’ chickens at the very least, who roam freely indoors.
 Free range animals have the opportunity to go outside if they want, weather permitting.
 Again, as with organic, it does not mean that they wholly live out in the pasture.
-Since winters in Canada are quite cold (especially in the very northern areas), it's hard for us to know by looking at a label how much outdoor time an animal actually enjoyed.
-Again, it's important to ask questions about this.
+Since winters in Canada are quite cold (especially in the very northern areas), it’s hard for us to know by looking at a label how much outdoor time an animal actually enjoyed.
+Again, 10 Important Questions to Ask Your Farmer at the Marketit’s important to ask questions about this.